-Sometimes the drug will be given through a catheter, a thin tube a surgeon inserts into a large vein often through the chest.
-The tube is left in place until chemotherapy is over.
+In some cases, you might need to get a drug through a catheter, which is a thin tube a surgeon puts into a large vein, often in the chest.
+The tube will stay in place until chemotherapy is over.

-The drug can also be put directly into the tumor, either as an injection or a small disk implanted near the tumor releasing the drugs over time.
+Doctors can also put the drug directly into the tumor, either as an injection or a small disk implanted near the tumor that releases the drugs over time.

 How Long Chemotherapy Takes

-Treatment schedules vary.
-Whatever your treatment plan is, it is important to follow it precisely.
-The doctor will tell you exactly how much of a drug you need and when you need to have it.
+The length of treatment varies.
+Whatever your plan is, it’s important to follow it precisely.
+The doctor will tell you exactly how much of a drug you need and when you’ll get it.
 That means you can't skip appointments, or if you’re getting your chemo at home, you can’t change the amount or timing of your medication.

-Typically, the doctor will prescribe a specific number of cycles for your treatment.
-A cycle refers to the number of days you take a drug and the number of days you don't.
+Usually, the doctor will prescribe a specific number of cycles for your treatment.
+A cycle is the number of days you take a drug and the number of days you don't.
 For example, your cycle may be 3 weeks long -- 2 weeks of daily chemo followed by 1 week of no therapy.
-The period of no therapy is important because it gives healthy cells time to recover.
+The time without therapy is important because it gives your body’s healthy cells a chance to recover.

-Depending on your reaction to treatment, your doctor may make changes to your plan.
+Depending on how your body reacts to treatment, your doctor may make changes to your plan.

-Discuss possible side effects with your doctor before you start therapy.
-Some people don’t have any; most have at least some.
-Your side effects will depend on many things, including the drug you take, your overall health, and the type and stage of cancer you have.
+Talk with your doctor about how chemo might make you feel before you start therapy.
+Some people don’t have any side effects, but most will have at least some.
+The way the treatment affects you will depend on many things, including the drug you take, how healthy you are overall, and the type and stage of cancer you have.

-Longer-lasting side effects can include sexual and fertility problems, and possible organ damage.
+Longer-lasting side effects can include sexual and fertility problems and nerve damage.

-Talk to your doctor about what to expect on the day of treatment as well as after treatment is over.
-Your doctor can help you manage your side effects.
+There are almost always ways to handle these problems to help you feel better.
+Talk to your doctor about what to expect on the day of treatment as well as after it’s over.